uclalch/Localizing-and-visualizing-wireless-sensor/README.md

 ## Current Focus of Work (Week 5)
 * Jinchi and Arther learn about GnuRadio for programing the USRP device.
 * Gabriel test the AR framework.

+## Literature Reviewed
+* When IoT met Augmented Reality: Visualizing the Source of the Wireless Signal in AR View (AR framework)
+* Accurate Indoor Localization With Zero Start-up Cost (USRP localization)
+* GnuRadio Tutorials and various Github Repositories.